Explainable Equivariant Neural Networks for Particle Physics: PELICAN: -boson mass measurement

 \section{$W$-boson mass measurement}

-As we saw above, PELICAN is able to reconstruct the mass of the $W$-boson, $m_W$, found within the dense environment o the complete decay products of a top quark jet.
-For truth-level datasets, the resolution of this reconstruction is below the natural width of the mass spectrum.
-In the \Delphes case, the resolution is too wide to produce any substantial correlation between the true and reconstructed masses (see Appendix~\ref{appendix_plots} for figures that demonstrate this).
-We would like to eliminate the possibility that the reason that the true masses are highly concentrated around $80$ GeV is due in part to the potential for PELICAN to effectively \textit{memorize} a single number: the $W$-boson mass.
+As we saw above, PELICAN is able to reconstruct the mass of the $W$-boson, $m_W$, found within the dense environment of the complete decay products of a top quark jet.
+For truth-level datasets, the resolution of this reconstruction is below the natural width ~\cite{ParticleDataGroup:2022pth} of the mass spectrum, $\Gamma_W/m_W\approx 2.59\%$.
+In the \Delphes case, the resolution is too wide to produce any substantial correlation between the true and reconstructed masses (see \appref{appendix_plots} for figures that demonstrate this).
+We would like to eliminate the possibility that the reason that the true masses are highly concentrated around $80$ GeV is due in part to the potential for PELICAN to effectively \textit{memorize} a single number: the $W$ mass.
 In this section we examine a more realistic reconstruction task, where the true mass of the target particle is unknown, and the dataset uniformly covers a wide range of its masses.

-The reconstruction task is still identical to that of Section~\ref{Wreco}.
-Even though we could use a scalar-valued version of PELICAN to target the mass of the $W$-boson, the accuracy of that reconstruction would in fact suffer in comparison with the 4-vector model.
+The reconstruction task is still identical to that of \secref{Wreco}.
+Even though we could use an invariant scalar-valued version of PELICAN to target the mass of the $W$-boson, the accuracy of that reconstruction would in fact suffer in comparison with the equivariant 4-vector-valued model.
 This is simply due to the fact that the 4-momentum contains more relevant information than the mass alone, since the direction and the energy of the particle are, in part, correlated with the mass.
-Thus the only new element in this experiment will be the dataset, which will now involve $W$-bosons of varying masses uniformly covering the range $m_W\in \lbrace65,95\rbrace$~GeV.
+Thus the only new element in this experiment will be the dataset, which will now involve $W$-bosons of varying masses uniformly covering the range $m_W\in [64,96]$~GeV.

-The dataset is also identical to that used in Section~\ref{Wreco}, except that the $W$-boson mass is set to be variable.
-This is achieved by combining multiple independently-produced datasets where the generator-level value of $m_W$ was modified from its default value.
-Fig.~\ref{m_targetm} shows the resulting distribution of $W$-boson masses, as well as that of the sum of $W$ daughters contained within each jet.
+The dataset is also identical to that used in \secref{Wreco}, including the number of events, except that the $W$ mass is set to be variable.
+This is achieved by combining multiple independently-produced datasets where the generator-level value of $m_W$ was modified from its default value. \Figref{m_targetm} shows the resulting distribution of $W$ masses, as well as that of the sum of $W$-daughters contained within each jet.